-There may not be any lost treasure (that we know of) in Oregon’s caves, but Indiana Jones could easily find his next exotic adventure in some of the deep, dark underground tunnels here.
-Oregon is home to several extraordinary lava tube caves — made from cooled molten lava, with impressive stalactites and stalagmites and all.
+There may not be any lost treasure (that we know of) in Oregon’s caves, but Indiana Jones could easily find his next adventure in some of the deep, dark underground tunnels here.
+The state is home to several extraordinary lava tube caves — made from cooled molten lava, with impressive stalactites and stalagmites and all.
 You might see a few wild critters, but last time we checked, there were no snakes.
-Oregon is also home to the largest sea cave in the United States, a dream for any lover of sea lions — and there are plenty that make their home on the Oregon Coast.
+You’ll also find the largest sea cave in the United States, a dream for any lover of sea lions.
 Here’s how to take your family on an Oregon caving adventure:

-The cave closes for the season on Oct.
-2 to allow the bats to breed in peace.
+The open season for the cave is May through September, closing annually in October to allow the bats to breed in peace.
 While this site is fairly accessible there are still many stairs, uneven ground and some challenging terrain to cover.
 Take the kids, but give them a hand.

 Central Oregon is filled with ancient lava tubes ripe for exploring.
-Also check out: Boyd Cave, Redmond Caves, Skylight Cave and Derrick Cave — the third-longest lava tube in Oregon, so hidden that it was designated a nuclear fallout shelter with supplies of food and water in the 1960s.
+Also check out: Boyd Cave, Redmond Caves, Skylight Cave and Derrick Cave, which is among the longest lava tubes in Oregon and so hidden that it was designated a nuclear fallout shelter in the 1960s.

-For a guided caving adventure, consider Wanderlust Tours naturalist-led trips to some of the hidden lava tubes in the area, without paved pathways and parking lots.
+For a guided caving adventure, consider Wanderlust Tours naturalist-led trips to some of the hidden lava tubes in the area, which are far less accessible to the general public.
 Kids age five and up are welcome; the tours include a headlamp, helmet, transportation and interpretation.

 Maybe you like your caves with a bit of seawater.
 The Sea Lion Caves, 11 miles north of Florence on Oregon’s Central Coast, has been one of the state’s top attractions since opening in 1961.
 Ride the elevator to descend 208 feet into the basalt cave, which formed 25 million years ago.
 Today it’s a year-round protective cove for Steller sea lions, which come and go as they please year-round.
 You might see hundreds of sea lions here in the winter, but they’ll move to the rock ledges in front of the cave for breeding and birthing in the spring and summer.
 The cave and its vicinity are also home to an astonishing variety of wildlife such as bats; orcas, gray whales and humpback whales during their northern migration; harbor seals; bald eagles; mountain lions; black bear; elk; and a huge array of seabirds.
 Check out the sea lions via webcam for a sneak peek before you go.